cidneyhamilton/space-invaders/README.md

 # Space Invaders

 A minimalistic Space Invaders clone in JavaScript and HTML.
+Play it [here](https://cidneyhamilton.github.io/space-invaders/)

 ## Credits